sonic2kk/steamtinkerlaunch/README.md

 Set `OPENEDITORURL` to 1 to additionally open the `EDITORURL` url for the game in your `BROWSER` when starting the editor from the [Editor Dialog](#Editor-Dialog).
 *(by default the url `$OPENEDITORURL/$SteamAppID` is opened, if this doesn't work with the url you want to open just open an issue)*
+If `EDITORURL` contains "AID" it will be replaced by the current SteamAppID.

 #### Editor Dialog
 A little File selection requester allowing to choose which config files to open with the [Editor](#Editor).